jessmar94/till-tech-test/README.md

 - Tax: 8.64% (put into monetary value)
 - Total

-file = open("coffee.json")
-json = file.read

-parsed = JSON.parse(json)

 Classes:
 - Printer/Display/Format class
-- Receipt class
+- Receipt class - overall 'controller' class
-- Order class? reads the order?
+- Order class to read the data and transfer into hash
+- Calculator class to manage all the calculation logic?

 INPUT     | OUTPUT
 Jane                     |